Our work

 Acute

-We offer full board (accommodation, food, hygiene items and clothing) and support in every way we can through support conversations (possibly with the help of an interpreter).
-We also accompany them to the authorities and during police questioning.
-All women who come to us are asked if they want to stay and participate in our one-year program.
-However, most of the women who come, channelled in the above-mentioned ways, want to return home as soon as possible.
+We offer full board (housing, food, hygiene supplies, and clothing) and provide support in every way we can through counseling sessions (with an interpreter if needed).
+We ensure that residents are connected with doctors, psychiatrists, and lawyers, and we accompany them to government offices and during police interviews.
+All women who come to us are asked if they wish to stay and participate in our one-year program.

-We then help them in the long term in their home country, for example by helping them to apply to be included in the return program of the Swedish Gender Equality Agency and the International Organization for Migration (IOM).
+However, most of those who arrive, referred in the manner described above, wish to return home as soon as possible.
+We then provide long-term support in their home country, including by helping them apply to join the return programs of the Gender Equality Agency and the International Organization for Migration (IOM).

 An illustration on the theme of outreach